gopi76/Liver-Tumor-Detection-Using-Deep-Learning/README.md

 - **Django**: Web framework for building the user interface and handling user interactions.
 - **MySQL Database**: Database management system for storing and managing the information about the users.

+### Versions
+- Python   : 3.7.0
+- MySql    : 5.5
+- Editor   : Jupiter notebook (recommended) or VisualStudio
+- other libraries versions are there.
+Use that only otherwise errors might come in your local system.